honeybadger26/otree_rule-following-as-signal/README.md

 			- Each point is worth $0.03 (but this should be a variable I can adjust at )
 	- Increase size of graphic in "Roles" box by about 50% (I can generate a higher res image if required)
 	- Centre images
-- Decider, Stage 3
-	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)
-- Decider, Stage 1
-	- add pictures of buckets over the buttons
-- Instructions page
 	- Roles subsection
 		- include a picture in this subseection, after first para -- "players.png" (temporarily stored in root level of this repository)
 	- Part 1